djdumpling/djdumpling.github.io/_posts/2025-12-31-training_at_scale.md

 2. [HF] **Choose an established baseline with good architecture and training setup design**.
 These take years of iteration, and people have discovered common failure modes and instabilities.
     - There are a plethora of modifiable components (attention mechanisms and positional encodings to name a few), but follow the principle of **derisking**: "never change anything unless you've tested that it helps."
 3. [HF] **In evals, look for monotonicity** (score improvement), **low noise** (e.g. score resistance to random seeds), above-random performance (random-level performance for extended time frames isn't useful), and ranking consistency (ranking of approaches should remain stable throughout training).
+    - Prioritize evals!
+Between pre-training and post-training, core evals should be preserved, and their implementation should be finished long before the base model is finished training.
 4. [HF] **Balance exploration and execution.** For methods, choose flexibility and stability over peak performance, set a deadline for exploration.

 # architecture and set-up